 According to Plum Deluxe, if you do notice ropy strands in your tea, or if it starts getting thick or smells sour, these are signs of bacteria formation.
-Don’t drink that tea!
+Don’t

 You only need two ingredients to make iced cold brew tea!
 Well, maybe three if you’d like a sweet tea.

 While there are cold brew tea bags designed especially for the cold brew method, you don’t really need them.
 You can cold brew any kind of tea!
 This method works especially well with black tea, which is the most common kind of tea for iced tea.